johneastman/todo-backend/README.md

     ```python
     from app import app as flask
     ```
-1. Back on the web app configuration page, I clicked Reload jeastman.pythonanywhere.com
+1. Back on the dashboard, click "Web" and then click `Reload jeastman.pythonanywhere.com`